emericspiroux/TimerDice/README.md

 ### Print your Dice and connect wire

-Print STL file will come sooner as possible (Not really yet finished), contact me if you want Fusion360 files or current STL files.
+`STL files` will come sooner as possible (Not really finished yet 😅), contact me if you want Fusion360 files or current STL files.

-Will your dice is printed you will need :
+When your dice is printed you will need :

 - 1x ESP32 WEMOS Mini D1
 - 1x Batterie shield